XKaguya/AutoReconnect-Remastered/README.md

 Feature about asking player with DNT if player is accept for storing their data were working In Progress.

+After that the plugin will not break VSR and can be used at any place.

 # How to install

 Make sure you've installed the newest version of [Exiled](https://github.com/Exiled-Team/EXILED).